3 JUN 2025

 All-inclusive plans offer more.
 In addition to the main meals, they include snacks, soft drinks, alcoholic beverages, and sometimes extras like access to specialty restaurants or on-site activities.

 Guests can eat and drink throughout the day during the resort’s service hours without extra charges.
-This makes all-inclusive a flexible and convenient option that adds ease and comfort to your vacation.
+This makes an all-inclusive, flexible, and convenient option that adds ease and comfort to your vacation.

 All-inclusive usually costs more upfront, but can be worth it for travelers who want everything taken care of.